Quantum vortex: Constrained vortices in ferromagnets and antiferromagnets

-The vortex states in ferromagnetic or antiferromagnetic material are also important, mainly for information technology They are exceptional, since in contrast to superfluids or superconducting material one has a more subtle mathematics: instead of the usual equation of the type $\operatorname{curl} \ \vec v (x,y,z,t)\propto\vec \Omega (\mathrm r,t)\cdot\delta (x,y),$ where $\vec \Omega (\mathrm r,t)$ is the vorticity at the spatial and temporal coordinates, and where $\delta (x,y)$ is the Dirac function, one has:
+The vortex states in ferromagnetic or antiferromagnetic material are also important, mainly for information technology.
+They are exceptional, since in contrast to superfluids or superconducting material one has a more subtle mathematics: instead of the usual equation of the type $\operatorname{curl} \ \vec v (x,y,z,t)\propto\vec \Omega (\mathrm r,t)\cdot\delta (x,y),$ where $\vec \Omega (\mathrm r,t)$ is the vorticity at the spatial and temporal coordinates, and where $\delta (x,y)$ is the Dirac function, one has:

 where now at any point and at any time there is the constraint $m_x^2(\mathrm r, t)+m_y^2(\mathrm r,t)+m_z^2(\mathrm r,t)\equiv M_0^2$.
 Here $M_0$ is constant, the constant magnitude of the non-constant magnetization vector $\vec m(x,y,z,t)$.
 As a consequence the vector $\vec m$ in eqn. (*) has been modified to a more complex entity $\vec m_\mathrm{eff}$.
 This leads, among other points, to the following fact:

 In ferromagnetic or antiferromagnetic material a vortex can be moved to generate bits for information storage and recognition, corresponding, e.g., to changes of the quantum number n.
 But although the magnetization has the usual azimuthal direction, and although one has vorticity quantization as in superfluids, as long as the circular integration lines surround the central axis at far enough perpendicular distance, this apparent vortex magnetization will change with the distance from an azimuthal direction to an upward or downward one, as soon as the vortex center is approached.

 Thus, for each directional element $\mathrm d\varphi \,\mathrm d\vartheta$ there are now not two, but four bits to be stored by a change of vorticity: The first two bits concern the sense of rotation, clockwise or counterclockwise; the remaining bits three and four concern the polarization of the central singular line, which may be polarized up- or downwards.
 The change of rotation and/or polarization involves subtle topology.

 Statistical mechanics of vortex lines

 As first discussed by Onsager and Feynman, if the temperature in a superfluid or a superconductor is raised, the vortex loops undergo a second-order phase transition.
-This happens when the configurational entropy overcomes the Boltzmann factor which suppresses the thermal or heat generation of vortex lines.
+This happens when the configurational entropy overcomes the Boltzmann factor, which suppresses the thermal or heat generation of vortex lines.
 The lines form a condensate.
-Since the center of the lines, the vortex cores, are normal liquid or normal conductors, respectively, the condensation transforms the superfluid or superconductor into the normal state.
+Since the centre of the lines, the vortex cores, are normal liquid or normal conductors, respectively, the condensation transforms the superfluid or superconductor into the normal state.
 The ensembles of vortex lines and their phase transitions can be described efficiently by a gauge theory.